This article was first published on 28 May 2020 and has been updated with additional reporting.

 As a Singapore-based business, you should adopt the use of PayNow for Business now (pun intended) if you haven’t already done so.

-With more than 2.8 million users in Singapore, PayNow is already the most widely used cashless payment system in Singapore, and would likely continue growing.
+With more than 2.8 million users in Singapore, PayNow is already the most widely used cashless payment systems in Singapore, and will likely continue growing.
 One can argue that it ranks only behind cash and cards when it comes to most popular payment method in Singapore.

-In a post-pandemic world, customers would prefer contactless payment methods.
-PayNow is perfect for this if you are running a consumer-facing business such as an F&B establishment.
+In a post-pandemic world, it is very likely for customers to increasingly prefer contactless payment methods.
+This is not just to avoid handling money for now, but really for the convenience of digital payment solutions in the long-term.
+Adopting PayNow is perfect if you are running a consumer-facing business such as an F&B establishment or retail outlet.

 Even if you are a business-to-business company, it makes sense to have PayNow for business.
 Minimally, it gives your vendors an additional option to pay you.
 This may be preferred by many, especially during a period when sending a cheque is inconvenient for many businesses.

 Furthermore, you can include a QR code in your invoice for your partners to scan and pay you.
 This is faster and safer.
 Funds are also received immediately.

 For example, if our business partners scan the QR code in the invoice we send them, they will see that they are paying DollarsAndSense.

 As a bonus, the government is also using PayNow to disburse funds to companies from various schemes, such as the Jobs Support Scheme.

 Registering for PayNow for your business can be done quickly and entirely online.
 The existing bank you are using for your business account is also the bank that you can sign up for PayNow through.
 Simply log-in to your online business banking or business mobile banking app to do so.